 Many students have chronic or acute health concerns that require medications to be administered during the school day.
-If your student will require a prescription, or over the counter medications while at school, you need to complete an Elementary Medication Administration Form or a MS/HS Medication Administration Form.
+If your student will require a prescription, or over the counter medications while at school, you need to complete our WCA Medication Administration Form.
 This form requires physician and parent completion each school year.

 If your student has asthma, diabetes, allergies, or a seizure disorder, please refer to those tabs on this web page for the appropriate forms.

-Please refer to the WCA School Board Policy, ADMINISTERING MEDICINES TO STUDENTS (JLCD-R) for more detailed information.
+Please refer to the WCA School Board Policy, ADMINISTERING MEDICINES TO STUDENTS (JLCD) for more detailed information.

 Administering Medications to Students During Non-School Hours